adcc662/users_posts/README.md

    docker exec -it users_posts-php-1 php artisan l5-swagger:generate
    ```

-4. The API should now be available at `http://localhost:8080/`
+4. The API should now be available at `http://localhost:8080/` or `http://localhost:8080/api/documentation` to see the swagger documentation.

 ## Usage
 You can find the API documentation in the following Postman Collection file that you can import to your Postman app: